FraserProvan2/OSRS-player-stats-API/API/readme.md

 ### POST `api/playerLikes` :lock: ###

+Likes or Unlike a OSRS account, depending if the account is already liked or not.

 <details><summary> View Form Data </summary>
 <p>

 - `account_name`: (Name of OSRS account)

 #### Example ####

-Likes or Unlikes OSRS account, depending if the account is already liked or not.

 ```
 "account_name" = "Krun64",